mahir-Droid/mahir-Droid/README.md

 ## Hi there 👋
 PhD student in CS at the University of Houston.
-I specialize in leveraging **Knowledge Graphs, LLMs, Explainable AI, and AI Privacy** to tackle complex challenges in Natural Language Processing, Machine Learning, and Science.
+I specialize in leveraging **Knowledge Graphs, LLMs, Trustworthy AI, Explainable AI, and AI Privacy** to tackle complex challenges in Natural Language Processing, Machine Learning, and Science.

 <!--